-Scottish Government Circular 10/2009: Planning Enforcement explains that on conclusion of the initial investigation a council may decide that there has been no breach of planning control or that there is insufficient evidence to pursue the matter further.
-In situations where there has been a breach, the council may nevertheless come to the view that it is of such a minor nature or so insignificant that it would not be in the wider public interest to take formal action.
-Generally, the council will not take action against a breach of planning control which does not cause demonstrable harm.
+The council may, following initial investigation, decide that there has been no breach of planning control or that the breach is so minor or insignificant that it is not in the wider public interest to take formal action, or that there is insufficient evidence to pursue the matter further.
+This is inline with Government Guidance that can be found in the following circular: Circular 10/2009: Planning Enforcement.

+The council will not generally take action against a breach of planning control which does not cause demonstrable harm.